Olu Saar Bari Olu

 Olu Saar Bari Olu is a 2002 Indian Kannada-language comedy film directed by Nagendra Magudi.
-A remake of the Marathi film Ashi Hi Banwa Banwi (1988), the film stars Jayanthi, Ramesh Aravind, Anu Prabhakar, Mohan, Balaraj and Pramod Chakravarthi.
+A remake of the Marathi film Ashi Hi Banwa Banwi (1988), the film stars Jayanthi, Ramesh Aravind, Anu Prabhakar, Mohan, Balaraj and Pramod Chakravarthy.
 The original story itself is based on Sailesh Dey's Bengali play Joymakali Boarding, which was also made in Kannada as Bombat Hendthi (1992).

 Plot

 Raghupati, a makeup artist for Roja, stays in his homeowner's house with his brother Pammi in Bangalore.
 His friends Sadanand and Balu want to stay in the house too but the homeowner doesn't let them.
 They come across Jayanthi Deshpande's house, who only lends her house to couples.
 Raghupati comes up with a plan where Sadanand and Balu come to the house dressed as Pammi's and Ragupati's wives, respectively.
 How they hide their identities and how they console their girlfriends forms the rest of the story.